Omicron may sideline two leading drugs against COVID-19

 But both drugmakers recently warned that laboratory testing suggests their therapies will be much less potent against omicron, which contains dozens of mutations that make it harder for antibodies to attack the virus.
 And while the companies say they can quickly develop new omicron-targeting antibodies, those aren’t expected to launch for at least several months.

 A third antibody from British drugmaker GlaxoSmithKline appears to be the best positioned to fight omicron.
-But Glaxo’s drug is not widely available in the U.S., accounting for a small portion of the millions of doses purchased by the federal government and distributed to states.
+But Glaxo’s drug is not widely available in the U.S., accounting for a small portion of the millions of doses purchased and distributed by the federal government.
+U.S. health officials are now rationing scarce drug supplies to states.

 “I think there’s going to be a shortage,” said Dr. Jonathan Li, director of the Harvard/Brigham Virology Specialty Laboratory.
 “We’re down to one FDA-authorized monoclonal antibody” with omicron because of the reduced effectiveness of Regeneron and Lilly’s drugs.